CtrlK

 Completeness

-The description answers both 'what' (write internal communications using company-preferred formats) and 'when' (explicitly states 'Claude should use this skill whenever asked to write some sort of internal communications' followed by a parenthetical list of trigger scenarios).
+The description answers both 'what' (write internal communications using company-preferred formats) and 'when' ('whenever asked to write some sort of internal communications') with an explicit trigger clause and enumerated examples of when to use it.

 3 / 3